GStreamer

 If you do decide that you want to allow for non-free plugins to be used with your application you have a variety of choices.
 One of the simplest is using licenses like LGPL, MPL or BSD for your application instead of the GPL.
 Or you can add a exceptions clause to your GPL license stating that you except GStreamer plugins from the obligations of the GPL.

-A good example of such a GPL exception clause would be, using the Muine music player project as an example:
+A good example of such a GPL exception clause would be, using the Totem video player project as an example:

-The Muine project hereby grants permission for non-GPL compatible GStreamer plugins to be used and distributed together with GStreamer and Muine.
-This permission is above and beyond the permissions granted by the GPL licensei by which Muine is covered.
+The developers of the Totem video player hereby grants permission for non-GPL compatible GStreamer plugins to be used and distributed together with GStreamer and Totem.
+This permission is above and beyond the permissions granted by the GPL license by which Totem is covered.
 If you modify this code, you may extend this exception to your version of the code, but you are not obligated to do so.
 If you do not wish to do so, delete this exception statement from your version.

 Our suggestion among these choices is to use the LGPL license, as it is what resembles the GPL most and it makes it a good licensing fit with the major GNU/Linux desktop projects like GNOME and KDE.
 It also allows you to share code more openly with projects that have compatible licenses.
 As you might deduce, pure GPL licensed code without the above-mentioned clause is not re-usable in your application under a GPL plus exception clause unless you get the author of the pure GPL code to allow a relicensing to GPL plus exception clause.
 By choosing the LGPL, there is no need for an exception clause and thus code can be shared freely between your application and other LGPL using projects.